vulppi-dev/IntREST/docs/CORE_CONCEPTS.md

 You can define bootstrap by creating a file named `bootstrap.ts` inside the route's root folder.
 For example, the `routes/bootstrap.ts` or `src/routes/bootstrap.ts`.
 File defines bootstrap exported function with name `bootstrap`.

+> **Note:** In your projects you can only have one bootstrap file!
+> Bootstrap is executed before the server starts and only once.
+If you want to execute something before each request, use middleware.

 Simple bootstrap example:

 ```ts